Mark Taylor (cricketer): Record equalled

 Later in 1998, Taylor led his team to Pakistan, where a convincing win in the First Test at Rawalpindi by an innings and 99 runs was Australia's first Test victory in the country for 39 years.
 Taylor then attended a court hearing investigating the claims of match-fixing made during the 1994 tour.
 In the Second Test at Peshawar, Taylor played the longest innings of his career.
-He batted two days to amass 334 not out, equalling Sir Donald Bradman's Australian record set in 1930.
+He batted two days to amass 334 *, equalling Sir Donald Bradman's Australian record set in 1930.
 In temperatures above 32 °C, Taylor survived two dropped catches before he had reached 25 and scored slowly on the first day.
 He shared a 206-run partnership with Justin Langer.
 The next day, he added 103 runs in a morning session extended from two to three hours.
 After the tea interval, he discarded his helmet in favour of a white sun hat, to deal with the extreme heat.
 He passed 311, eclipsing Bob Simpson's record score by an Australian captain.
 In the final over, Taylor equalled Bradman's Australian Test record when a shot to midwicket was barely stopped by Ijaz Ahmed, which reduced the scoring opportunity to a single run.

 At the end of the day's play, Taylor was encouraged by the media, the public and his teammates to attempt to break Brian Lara's world record score of 375.
 An unusually large crowd turned out the following day in anticipation.
 However, Taylor declared the innings closed, opting to share the record with Bradman, and making the team's chances of winning the game paramount.
 He was widely praised for this decision.
-He made 92 in the second innings, giving him the third highest Test match aggregate after English batsmen Graham Gooch, who scored 333 and 123 for a total of 456 against India at Lord's on 26 July 1990 and Indian cricket team batsmen Shubman Gill, who scored 269 and 161 for a total of 430 against England at Edgbaston His fifteen hours batting in one Test was second only to Hanif Mohammad.
+He made 92 in the second innings, giving him the third highest Test match aggregate after English batsmen Graham Gooch, who scored 333 and 123 for a total of 456 against India at Lord's on 26 July 1990 and India batsman Shubman Gill, who scored 269 and 161 for a total of 430 against England at Edgbaston His fifteen hours batting in one Test was second only to Hanif Mohammad.
 The match ended in a draw, as did the Third Test, so Australia won the series and Taylor ended with 513 runs at 128.25 average.